 Many studies have indicated that food allergies play an important role in asthma.
 Adverse reactions to food may be immediate or delayed.

 Double-blind studies in children have shown that immediate-onset reactions are usually due to (in order of frequency) eggs, fish, shellfish, nuts, and peanuts.
-Foods most commonly associated with delayed-onset reactions include (in order of frequency) milk, chocolate, wheat, citrus, and food colorings.
+Foods most commonly associated with delayed-onset reactions include (in order of frequency) milk, chocolate, wheat,

 Elimination diets have been successful in identifying allergens and treating asthma, and are a particularly valuable diagnostic and therapeutic tool in infants.

 Elimination of common allergens during infancy (the first two years) has been shown to reduce allergic tendencies in high-risk children (children with a strong familial history).

 An even better elimination diet is one that utilizes RevitalX – a high-potency multinutrient meal-replacement formula.
 This product is specifically engineered to be an excellent source of important nutrients to support the gastrointestinal lining and aid detoxification.

 It is an excellent source of a hypoallergenic vegetarian protein, GoldPeptides, along with specific nutritional, probiotic, and herbal support to deal with food allergies.

 When used as the key component of an elimination diet, RevitalX is taken twice per day as the primary source of sustenance.
 RevitalX is combined with water or juice (fresh vegetable juice is preferred), or it can be used in a fruit smoothie.